 The world is becoming increasingly integrated thanks to the genius of the internet, which brings people and ideas together to form crowds.

-It’s estimated that only about half of the world is connected to the internet.
+It’s estimated that a little over half of the world is connected to the internet.
 Imagine a 100-percent connection rate.
 Who knows?
 Some kid in Africa could hold the cure to cancer.
 She just needs to join the crowd and harness its collective wisdom to help achieve her dream while changing the world.